urieknopf/urieknopf/README.md

 - 🐍 Python is my favorite language so far..
 - 🐿️ SQL is fun too tho..
 - 🌱 I’m currently learning as much as I can.
+- 🍕 Pizza is a way of life.